 Sometimes, it feels like all I do is apologize.
 There are so many people who I have hurt, and it’s hard to let go.
 Why?
 Because I have “Sorry Syndrome.”
 I keep apologizing instead of changing my behavior.
 I keep apologizing even when I don’t need to because I have low self-esteem.

 People try to talk to me, and I bite their head off.
 I prickle like a porcupine and snap.
 I think everyone is out to get me, trying to make me look stupid.
-Sometimes, people just want to have discussions like an adult.
+Sometimes, people just want to have discussions like an adult, but my symptoms of schizophrenia get in the way, specifically delusions of persecution.
 We can disagree and be civil about it.
+Not everyone is trying to humiliate me.
 That is an idea I am still trying on like a new pair of shoes.
 The shoes feel too big and clunky.
 I feel dumb, but I know I will get used to it.
-It’s about time I learn how to disagree with other people in a civil manner.
+It’s about time I grow up.

 Sorry Syndrome, for me, stems from obsessive-compulsive disorder and low self-esteem.
 Having OCD means a thought gets stuck in my head and bounces around until I perform a compulsion to get rid of it.
 Apologizing has become a compulsion for me, like checking behind the shower curtain or locking the door.
 When I do those things, they provide relief.
 No one is under the bed.
 No one can get in the house.
 I feel safe.
 Apologizing to people provides relief because I get the feelings off my chest, and sometimes, I am forgiven.

-But I need to be more careful about who I apologize to and what I apologize for now that I am treating others better.
-Sometimes, apologizing too much makes the word lose its meaning.
-Sometimes, I don’t need to apologize at all.
-And sometimes, it’s better to hold the apology inside and keep it there as motivation to change my behavior, instead of making the same mistake again and again.
+But I need to be more careful about who I apologize to and what I apologize for now that I am in recovery, thus treating others better.
+Instead of simply saying sorry and never changing my behavior, I am changing.
+I have changed.
+More often than not, I don’t need to apologize anymore.
+And if I do need to change my behavior, it can be better to hold the apology inside and keep it there as motivation to change my behavior, instead of making the same mistake again and again.
 Changing my behavior and proving myself with actions is the best way to go when words become worn out and overused.

 So here is a guide for those us with Sorry Syndrome…